EverettNC/ALPHAWOLF/LOCAL_FIRST_ARCHITECTURE.md

 **This is why you can give it away free and still build a billion-dollar company.**

-The free consumer tier isn't charity.
+The Consumer tier isn't charity.
 It's proof-of-concept for enterprise buyers that your AI:
 - Works without internet
 - Protects privacy automatically
 - Costs 10x less to run